KelKi3/Final-Project-SQL/starting_with_questions.md

 Product orders are vastly different from the order values per sku on the sales_by_sku and sales_report tables.
 Assumption that these are the orders made by the site in order to have product to sell to the visitors as it is not likely that the average person bought 15170 Kick Balls.
 Will not use this information for these tasks.

 Productsku and total_ordered from sales_by_sku matches sales_report, so to use only one table is appropriate.
 There are extra productsku on the all_sessions table, but there are no products ordered information for them.

-Will use sales_report total_ordered for this task.
+Will use unitssold from the analytics total_ordered for this task and tasks 3 and 4 for consistency.

 SELECT a.unitssold, al.productsku, productquantity, totaltransactionrevenue, productprice
 FROM analytics a